 The first section from Mungar Junction to Brooweena Railway was opened on 29th July, 1889 and sidings were established at Pilerwa, Yerra, Thinoomba, Hunter’s Hut and Aramara.
 Originally called Teebar, later known as Clifton and then Woocoo.

 By 1874 there was a sawmill operating in Mungar and it was employing 47 workers.

 The Mungar State School opened in 1875 and continues to educate the majority of local community members attending the school for the entirety of their primary education.

 The A.E.
 Fielding Park at Mungar has a cricket pitch, community tennis courts and a club house.

-Continue south on Mungar Road to Antigua and see the Cow Bell Museum, only 3.5 klms past the Mungar State School.
-Tiaro is another 14 klms further on.
+Continue south on Mungar Road to Antigua and then on to Tiaro, another 14 kilometres further on.